 The Piedmont Vineyards UNESCO World Heritage Site actually consists of six different wine-growing areas.
 Those half-dozen sites are divided equally between two distinct areas, three in each: the Langhe Region and Monferrato.

-A fantastic place for custom food and wine tours in Italy, the Langhe Region is in the province of Cuneo in the southern part of Piedmont, and even extends beyond its borders.
-This is arguably the most famous of all wine regions in (northern) Italy, a place blessed with gorgeous vineyards, historic towns and astonishing cuisine.
+A fantastic place for a custom food and wine tours in Italy, the Langhe Region is in the province of Cuneo in the southern part of Piedmont and even extends beyond its borders.
+This is arguably the most famous of all wine regions in (northern) Italy, a place blessed with gorgeous vineyards, historic towns, and astonishing cuisine.

 This is where you’ll find delicacies such as the famed white truffles of Alba, but also delicious cheeses and plenty of wine.
 In fact, the Langhe Region has been known for its wine-growing practices since Ancient Roman times.
 This rich heritage and history of wine-making, which thrives more than ever, is one of the main reasons it’s now (part of) a UNESCO World Heritage Site.

-The Langhe Region encompasses three of the six sites that make up that UNESCO World Heritage Sites:
+The Langhe Region encompasses three of the six sites that make up the UNESCO World Heritage Sites: